NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 	//iterate through the StaticBuffer::blockAllocMap and find the block number of a free block in the disk.

-	//if no block is free, return FAILURE.
+	//if no block is free, return E_DISKFULL.

 	//set the object's blockNum to the block number of the free block.